Smärta i tummen - Rehcore AB

 Causes

 Thumb pain can have several causes.
-One common cause is thumb osteoarthritis, a form of osteoarthritis that affects the joint at the base of the thumb and leads to pain and stiffness.
-Another cause may be De Quervain's syndrome, a tendonitis that causes pain on the thumb side of the wrist.
+A common cause is basal thumb arthritis, a form of osteoarthritis that affects the joint at the base of the thumb, leading to pain and stiffness.
+Another cause can be De Quervain's tenosynovitis, a tendon sheath inflammation that causes pain on the thumb side of the wrist.
 Ligament injuries, often caused by trauma, can also lead to pain and instability.
-In addition, overuse of the thumb, such as frequent use of smartphones, can lead to overuse injuries, sometimes called "texting thumb."
+In addition, overuse of the thumb, for example from frequent smartphone use, can lead to overuse injuries sometimes referred to as "smartphone thumb".

 Diagnosis

-Diagnosis is usually made through a clinical examination where the doctor assesses the symptoms and mobility of the thumb.
-In some cases, imaging tests, such as X-rays or ultrasound, may be used to confirm the diagnosis and rule out other conditions.
-An accurate diagnosis is important in order to choose the right treatment method.
+Diagnosis is usually made through a clinical examination where the doctor assesses symptoms and thumb mobility.
+In some cases, imaging, such as X-rays or ultrasound, may be used to confirm the diagnosis and rule out other conditions.
+An accurate diagnosis is important for choosing the right treatment method.

 Treatment

 Treatment depends on the underlying cause of the pain.
-For thumb osteoarthritis, relief with thumb supports, painkillers and physiotherapy can be effective.
-For De Quervain's syndrome, rest, anti-inflammatory drugs and sometimes cortisone injections are often recommended.
+For basal thumb arthritis, splinting with a thumb support, pain relievers, and physiotherapy can be effective.
+For De Quervain's tenosynovitis, rest, anti-inflammatory drugs, and sometimes cortisone injections are often recommended.
 Ligament injuries may require immobilization with an orthosis and, in some cases, surgery.
-For overuse injuries, it is important to identify and reduce the stressing activities and to use supports to relieve the thumb.
+For overuse injuries, it is important to identify and reduce the aggravating activities and to use support to relieve the thumb.

 Prevention

-To prevent it, it is important to avoid overload by varying working positions and taking regular breaks during repetitive activities.
-Using ergonomic aids and correct technique during physical activity can reduce the risk of injury.
+To prevent it, it is important to avoid overuse by varying working positions and taking regular breaks during repetitive activities.
+The use of ergonomic aids and correct technique during physical activity can reduce the risk of injury.
 Strength and mobility training for the hand and thumb can also help prevent problems.

 Recommended products